 Meanwhile, another interesting addition to the Amendments is the concept on Contributory Infringement which is anchored on secondary liability.
 To pin down this allegation, the Act requires the need to prove and satisfy the elements on (1) the benefits received by the liable party; (2) notice given to the liable party, and (3) the right and ability of control by the liable party over the activities of the infringer, but that the liable party failed to exercise such right.
 Atty.
 Calvario notes that the upcoming implementing rules and regulations (IRR) will identify the type of benefit that the alleged liable party is receiving out of the infringing acts so as to be properly charged with contributory infringement.
 And maybe, also to include the kind of notice sufficient enough to qualify as official notice to the liable party on the infringing acts.
 Likewise, we are keen on knowing the procedure to rectify the contributing act of infringement committed by the party secondarily liable.

-These are just some of the notable changes in our IP Code.
-The countdown starts and the entire nation is thrilled about the manner on how this Act be efficiently implemented.
-At this point, we cross our fingers and hope for clarity and “teeth” in the law through its IRR soon to be released.
+“Notable Amendments in the Philippines” have brought significant changes to our IP Code.
+The countdown begins, and the entire nation is eager to see how this Act will be effectively implemented.
+At this point, we cross our fingers and hope for clarity and “teeth” in the law through its IRR, soon to be released.